Kovur Sundareswarar Temple

-Mythology
+Purana/ Charitram

 According to legend, Goddess Kamakshi was performing thapas (penance) on Panchagni (fire) in Maangaadu praying to Lord Shiva to marry Her.
 Her penance was so intense that the whole surroundings became very hot and all living beings started to suffer because of this enormous heat.
 However, since Lord Shiva was deeply meditating with His eyes closed, He did not perceive this.
 Therefore, all Sages and Devas prayed to Lord Vishnu to save the world from the heat of the penance.
 Lord Vishnu directed Sri Mahalakshmi to save the world.

 Goddess Sri Mahalakshmi came down here to this place in the form of a cow and worshipped Lord Shiva to request Him to open His eyes, so that the world could be saved.
 Pleased with Her prayers, Lord Shiva opened His eyes, after which the heat of the place subsided and became cooler.
 As Sri Mahalakshmi worshipped here in the form of a cow, the place came to be known as Kopuri (In Thamizh, Ko means cow) and later corrupted to become Kovur.